District of Columbia Local Rules and Judge Filing Requirements

 Redacted version required when filing motion to seal; must notify court if all portions must remain sealed.

-Motion for leave to file under seal requires both unredacted and proposed redacted versions.
+When filing under seal, submit both unredacted and proposed redacted versions.

 - Judge Timothy J. Kelly